 2. Use your voice effectively.

 Think of yourself as an athlete.
 Just as they warm up their muscles before a competition, you must warm up your voice.
 Before you speak, go somewhere private and talk loudly to get it warmed up.
-You can do that in your car driving to the event.
+You might do that in your car driving to the event.

-- Milky drinks of any type (it will cause you to constantly clear your throat on stage)
+- Milky drinks of any type (it will cause you to constantly clear your throat on stage).

 - Too hot or too cold beverages (neither helps your throat stay relaxed)